Providence Breast Centre

 Back to top >>

-The diagnosis of DIN 1a is new and our understanding of this condition is changing.
-At the present time we think that women who have DIN 1a in their breast may have a small increased risk of developing breast cancer.
+Our understanding of Flat Epithelial Atypia (FEA) is changing.
+At the present time we think that women who have FEA in their breast may have minimal risk of developing breast cancer.

-When DIN 1a is identified on a needle biopsy your surgeon will discuss either removing the whole area to be sure that there are no cancer cells in the area (risk thought to be 5-10%) or close monitoring of the area with mammograms every 6 months for two years.
+When FEA is identified on a needle biopsy, your physician or surgeon will discuss whether you may need close monitoring or may return to have screening mammogram.
+In some circumstances, your surgeon may discuss removing the whole area to be sure that there are no cancer cells in the area (risk thought to be 5-10%).
 You should consider these recommendations for breast cancer screening.

 Back to top >>

-Atypical Ductal Hyperplasia (ADH or DIN 1b) and Atypical Lobular Hyperplasia (ALH)
+Atypical Ductal Hyperplasia (ADH) and Atypical Lobular Hyperplasia (ALH)

 We recommend that you should check with your family doctor about current recommendations for women at higher breast cancer risk.
 You should consider these recommendations for breast cancer screening.